CentraleSupélec: Part of the Paris-Saclay University

 Since 2008, École Centrale Paris and Supélec have participated in the creation of the campus of the Paris-Saclay research cluster.
 The Paris-Saclay University is a French research university, which aims to become the top university of continental Europe in the ARWU rankings.

 Since October 2023, the school has been a partner of IPSA for double degrees in aerospace.

 The Paris-Saclay University was ranked 14th in the world in the 2020 Academic Ranking of World Universities (ARWU) ranking.
 In subject rankings, it was placed first in the world for Mathematics and 9th in the world for Physics (1st in Europe), as well as receiving a top 25 place for Medicine and Agriculture.

 Academics

 Admission

 The majority of students admitted to the engineer's degree program are selected among candidates from French preparatory classes, which is usually a two to three-year post-secondary program with a focus on certain subjects such as Mathematics, Physics, Chemistry, Engineering Sciences, and Industrial Sciences.
-CentraleSupélec offers 142 places in the Mathematics and Physics program (MP), 88 places in the Physics and Chemistry program (PC), 93 places in the Physics and Engineering Sciences program (PSI), 10 places in the Physics and Technology program (PT), and 10 places in the Technology and Industrial Sciences program (TSI).
-The acceptance rate is 8% for MP students, 6% for PC students and 7% for PSI students.
+The numbers vary over the years, but in 2025 CentraleSupélec offers 225 places in the Mathematics and Physics program (MP), 145 places in the Physics and Chemistry program (PC), 137 places in the Physics and Engineering Sciences program (PSI), 25 places in the Physics and Technology program (PT), 5 places in the Technology and Industrial Sciences program (TSI), and several for other programs (BCPST and MPI tracks).
+The acceptance rate was 8% for MP students, 6% for PC students and 7% for PSI students in 2020.
 The school also recruits top students from overseas partner universities as well as some graduates of French public universities to join the engineer's degree program.